 Coordinating a strong team is your main priority.
 It is important to bring a wide variety of classmates into the committees to ensure that your Reunion reflects the diverse identities, interests and talents of your class.
 Specific responsibilities of committee chairs are described here.
 Talk with your classmates, share the committee descriptions, identify the best candidates for each position and start recruiting early.

 It is important to plan a class conference call in October or November and/or hold a Reunion planning meeting at Homecoming.
 During this call/meeting you will want to discuss how to recruit additional volunteers as needed, review the budget, set class fees, and begin inviting speakers and coordinating programs.
 Work with your liaison in Alumni and Parent Programs to help set up this call/meeting.

 Getting the Word Out: Communication Options

-Working with the Attendance Committee and your social media/Web editor, you will want to promote Reunion in regular correspondence, on your class website, class Listserv and on social media pages (if your class uses them).
+Working with the Attendance Committee and your Web Editor/Social Media Chair, you will want to promote Reunion in regular correspondence on your class website, class Listserv and on social media pages (if your class uses them).
 While publicity alone cannot guarantee good attendance, it will certainly make a big difference.

 You will work with your class liaison in Alumni and Parent Programs to prepare and send class and committee correspondence.
 We will format and send letters to your classmates via email or postal mail.
 Stationery and webpages listing the Reunion Chair and committee members will also be prepared by our office.
 Please see the suggested communications timeline.